Remote capacitive sensing in two-dimension quantum-dot arrays

-We have demonstrated through both experiments and simulation the effect of integrating floating gate electrodes as a scalable mechanism for extending the sensitivity range of a single capacitive sensor, highlighting in particular the potential to couple quantum dots located on distinct silicon nanowires.
+We have demonstrated through experiments and simulation the effect of integrating floating gate electrodes to extend the sensitivity range of a single capacitive sensor, highlighting in particular the potential to couple quantum dots located on distinct silicon nanowires.
 Our measurements made the use of a single electron box charge sensor, while we note that a parallel study on similar devices illustrates an alternative mode for charge detection in such structures, with one nanowire acting as a single electron transistor that remotely senses the charge occupancy of dots on the other nanowire~\cite{gilbert2020}.
-Given the substantial promise of spin qubits formed along quasi-1D arrays, along the edges of silicon nanowires~\cite{ciriano-tejel2020}, the enhanced capacitive couplings we measure using floating gates provide a potential route to couple qubits distributed across separate nanowires and thus for scaling in a second dimension.\\
+In future devices with overlapping gate architecture~\cite{zajac2018}, a second layer of gate electrodes could be used independently tune the quantum dots confined under the floating gates and achieve remote interactions.
+Given the substantial promise of spin qubits formed along quasi-1D arrays, along the edges of silicon nanowires~\cite{ciriano-tejel2020}, the enhanced capacitive couplings we measure using floating gates provide a potential route to couple qubits distributed across separate nanowires and thus for scaling in a second dimension. \\

+\begin{acknowledgement} The authors gratefully acknowledge the financial support from the European Union's Horizon 2020 research and innovation programme under grant agreement No 688539 (http://mos-quito.eu); as well as the Engineering and Physical Sciences Research Council (EPSRC) through the Centre for Doctoral Training in Delivering Quantum Technologies (EP/L015242/1), QUES$^2$T (EP/N015118/1) and the Hub in Quantum Computing and Simulation (EP/T001062/1). \end{acknowledgement}